tigawanna/typed-pocketbase/README.md

 Add types and **Zod runtime validation** to the [PocketBase JavaScript SDK](https://github.com/pocketbase/js-sdk).

 > [!WARNING]
-> This is a fork only compatible with the latest version of the PocketBase JavaScript SDK (v0.22) with PocketBase 0.23 RC
+> This is a fork only compatible with the latest version of the PocketBase JavaScript SDK (v0.22) with PocketBase 0.23+

 ## ✨ Features